rbisdorff/Digraph3/docSphinx/tutorial.rst

     * choice              : ['A', 'F']
       independence        : 0.00
       dominance           : 0.00
-      absorbency          : 100.00
+      absorbency          : 1.00
       covered (%)         : 70.00
       determinateness (%) : 50.00
       - most credible action(s) = { }
     Execution time: 0.014 seconds

-We notice in Line 6 above that the most significantly supported best choice recommendation is indeed the *Condorcet* winner *D* with a majority of 56% of the criteria significance (see Line 12).
+We notice in :numref:`showBestChoice` (Line 7) above that the most significantly supported best choice recommendation is indeed the *Condorcet* winner *D* supported by a majority of 51.03% of the criteria significance (see Line 12).
 Both other potential best choice recommendations, as well as the potential worst choice recommendation, are not positively validated as best, resp. worst choices.
 They may or may not be considered so.
 Alternative *A*, with extreme contradictory performances, appears both, in a best and a worst choice recommendation (see Lines 27 and 37) and seams hence not actually comparable to its competitors.